Imagineer69/HTML-projeccts/CONTRIBUTING.md

+#HTML-Projects

-To contribute to this repository one should make a signup form/login form using HTML,CSS and JS and then attach the necessary files, if multiple files are there then make the folders and please do not attach any type of media files.
+To contribute to this repository one should make a signup form/login form using HTML,CSS and JS and then attach the necessary files, if multiple files are there then make the #0969DA folders and please do not attach any type of media files.